A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 Confirm the purchase price and closing costs responsibilities

 Earnest money: Also called a “good faith deposit,” this amount shows how serious a buyer is about their offer.
 If a buyer walks away from the deal, they’ll lose this deposit.
-Typically, an earnest money deposit (EMD) is 1% to 3% of the total purchase price, although it can increase to 10% in more competitive conditions.
+Typically, an earnest money deposit is 1% to 3% of the total purchase price, although it can increase to 10% in more competitive conditions.

-Down payment: Most buyers require a mortgage loan to afford a home purchase, but the down payment is the percentage of the purchase a buyer pays up-front and out-of-pocket.
 A larger down payment often indicates lower risk to a seller.
 Should the buyer encounter any last-minute financing snags, the seller has good reason to assume the buyer can cover the shortfall.

 Escalation clauses: In a competitive market, sellers are more likely to see an addendum to some purchase agreements called an escalation clause.
 This clause indicates that a buyer will pay more for the property if there are better offers on the table.
-For instance, a buyer may offer $375,000 with an escalation clause that increases the offer to $2,000 above any competing offer.
-Usually, escalation clauses include a price cap indicating the highest possible offer.

 Closing costs: The purchase agreement dictates who is responsible for which closing costs.
 Closing costs include insurance premiums and fees, commissions, property taxes, and more.
 Buyers’ closing costs typically amount to 2% to 5% of the final sale price, but sellers can pay anywhere from 6% to 10%.

-Closely review the closing deadline
+Check the closing deadline

 “Buyers, of course, want possession at closing,” Cummings says, but “we try to negotiate for our sellers at least a few days to move out after the closing, in case there is an issue.”